<

 What is sealcoating?

-Answer: SealMaster® pavement sealers are designed to protect and beautify your asphalt driveway or parking lot.
+Answer: Pavement sealers are designed to protect and beautify your asphalt driveway or parking lot.
 Sealcoating prevents oxidation of the asphaltic binder, prevents weather damage, reduces maintenance costs, and adds years of life to the pavement.

 When should an asphalt sealer be applied?

-Answer: New asphalt should cure a minimum of 30 to 60 days.
-Once the asphalt is free from oils and sufficiently cured you can apply the sealer.
+Answer: New asphalt should be sealed once the asphalt is free from oils and sufficiently cured.
+Typical maintenance is bi yearly the season after installation.

-Will sealer level off low spots my driveway and rid me of the puddles.
+Will sealer level off low spots in my driveway and rid me of the puddles?

 How long should we keep vehicles off the surface after sealing?

-Answer: Please give the seal coat 24 hours after the final coat to cure prior to opening back up to traffic.
+Answer: Please give the seal coat 24 hours after application to cure prior to opening back up to traffic.

 How should the asphalt be prepared before sealcoating?